lukepolson/PHYS326_NUMERICAL/_episodes/04-tutorial4.md

     ax.set_zlabel('$V/V_0$')
     return fig,

-def animate(fig, ax, i):
+def animate(i):
-    ax.view_init(elev=10, azim=i*2)
+    ax.view_init(elev=10, azim=2*i)
     return fig,
 ~~~
 {: .language-python}

-* The function `init` takes in the figure `fig` (the object that all the axes are drawn on- recall one figure can have more than one axis) and a corresponding axis `ax`.
-The purpose of the `init` function is that it creates the initial frame for the animation.
-It decorates the figure and axis with all the features that don't change throughout the animation.
-In our case, the surface plot doesn't change throughout the animation, so we plot it and add all the required labels.
-The `init` function is required to return the figure `fig`.
+* The function `init` sets up our figure and axis with everything we want to be present in the animation in the first frame.
+Why does such an animation exist?
+Well if our gif is of a rotating surface, we don't want to have to redraw it in matplotlib every single frame, so it is easier to do this once in an `init` function.

-* The function `animate` takes in `fig` and `ax` as well.
-It also, however, takes in an additional argument `i` which is the current frame of the animation.
+* The function `animate` takes a argument `i` which is the current frame of the animation.
 The "art" involved in making animations is relates the frame `i` to the changing portion of the animation.
 For example, if one is plotting an animation of $$\cos(kx-\omega t)$$ where the function should move on the axis, one might set $$t=i$$ so the function shifts a little bit each frame (if it shifts too much, maybe $$t=\frac{1}{100}i$$).
 The code in the animate function would then be `ax.plot(np.cos(k*x-omega*i))`.
 In our case we need to rotate our 3d plot.
-I have found that setting the azimuthal angle `azim` equal to `2*i` (i.e. two times the frame rate) makes it so the rotation is not too fast.
+I have found that setting the azimuthal angle `azim` equal to `2*i` (i.e. two times the current frame) makes it so the rotation is not too fast.
 You can play around with this.

 Now we need to feed in these two functions into a special matplotlib function which creates and saves the animation.
 I will also create an axes and the figure.